Pourbaix/OpenCS/README.md

 # SteamAPITests

-Simple project to test Steam Web API
+Simple project to test Steam Web API and understand what is possible.

+Currently using:

+-   Axios
+-   Axios cookie-jar
+-   Tough Cookie
+-   NodeJS 16.17.0